Tyler-Churchill/RegMachine-Emulator/README.md

 ## How to install/run

+(compiled jar will be available once project is feature complete)

 1. Install JDK/JRE
 2. Open project files in your favourite java IDE/dev environment
 3. Build and run the project to begin programming inside the emulator